lurkny/LinearAlg/README.md

 Manual installation involves simply copying the `include/armadillo` header **and** the associated `include/armadillo_bits` directory to a location such as `/usr/include/` which is searched by your C++ compiler.
-If you can't use `sudo` or don't have write access to `/usr/include/`, use a directory within your own home directory (eg. `/home/blah/include/`).
+If you don't have sudo access or don't have write access to `/usr/include/`, use a directory within your own home directory (eg. `/home/blah/include/`).

 Note that the manual installation will not generate the Armadillo runtime library,